smartinsightsfromdata/ipython-sql/README.rst

 :Author: Catherine Devlin, http://catherinedevlin.blogspot.com

+Note: this is a fork with additional feature to support Apache impala on Jupyter/IPython notebooks in particular for interfacing with Cloudera Impyla https://github.com/cloudera/impyla
+- removed autocommit and added option for Kerberos authentication - Luca.Canali@cern.ch Apr 2016

 Introduces a %sql (or %%sql) magic.

 Connect to a database, using SQLAlchemy connect strings, then issue SQL